Jakub112998/Masters-MEDIAPIPE/README.md

 - ntu120
 - our own film dataset

+A research paper is being written based on this thesis and will be available soon.

 # Single person joint position
 Using the code from this repository.
 Software using mediapipe is not suitable for joint position detection when there are several people in the camera view.